OWASP/www-project-kubernetes-top-ten/2022/en/src/K01-insecure-workload-configurations.md

 organization’s workloads and clusters.
-The [Kubernetes adoption, security, and market trends report 2022](https://www.redhat.com/en/resources/kubernetes-adoption-security-market-trends-overview) from Redhat stated that nearly 53% of respondents have experienced a misconfiguration incident in their Kubernetes environments in the last 12 months.
+The [Kubernetes adoption, security, and market trends report 2022](https://www.redhat.com/en/resources/kubernetes-adoption-security-market-trends-overview) from Red Hat stated that nearly 53% of respondents have experienced a misconfiguration incident in their Kubernetes environments in the last 12 months.